-Pain from plantar fasciitis may begin in the arch of the foot and may progress toward the heel.
-The inflammation is commonly at the medial (inside) of the calcaneus where the medial portion of the fascia attaches to the bone.
+Pain from plantar fasciitis may begin in the arch of the foot and progress toward the heel.
+The inflammation is commonly at the inside of the heel bone where the fascia attaches to the bone.

-What are your risk factors for getting plantar fasciitis?
+What increases your risk of getting plantar fasciitis?

-- Decreased great toe (the big one) extension…or its ability to bend backwards, such as during push-off from the toes when running
+- Decreased great toe (the big one) extension – it’s ability to bend backwards, such as during push-off from the toes when running

 - Decreased flexibility of both calf muscles (gastrocnemius and soleus)